mbodiai/embodied-agents/README.md

 - **Motor Agents** always return a `Motion`.
 - **Sensory Agents** always return a `SensorReading`.

-A call to `act` or `async_act` can perform local or remote inference synchronously or asynchronously.
+A call to `act`, `submit_act`(returns a future) or `async_act`(async method) can perform local or remote inference synchronously or asynchronously on any agents.
 Remote execution can be performed with [Gradio](https://www.gradio.app/docs/python-client/introduction), [httpx](https://www.python-httpx.org/), or different LLM clients.
 Validation is performed with [Pydantic](https://docs.pydantic.dev/latest/).

 <img src="assets/architecture.jpg" alt="Architecture Diagram" style="width: 700px;">